Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Introduction

 \subsection{Main Contributions and Outline}

 Our main contributions are articulated next. \begin{itemize} \item\textbf{Potentiality-based GR schemes.} There are three common approaches employed for GR and BR schemes in computing equilibria: contraction approach, potentiality approach, and the VI-based approach.
-The first two are leveraged within the BR framework \cite{cui-pang-2021, cui-shanbhag-2023, lei-shanbhag-2020, lei-shanbhag-2022, lei-shanbhag-pang-sen-2020, pang-razaviyayn-2016, razaviyayn-2014, xiao-shanbhag-2026-br}, while the GR schemes rely on the VI-based assumption \cite{facchinei-pang-2009, kannan-shanbhag-2012, lei-shanbhag-2022, xiao-shanbhag-2025-gr, yousefian-nedic-shanbhag-2016}.
+The first two are leveraged within the BR framework \cite{cui-shanbhag-2023, cui-pang-2021, lei-shanbhag-2020, lei-shanbhag-2022, lei-shanbhag-pang-sen-2020, pang-razaviyayn-2016, razaviyayn-2014, xiao-shanbhag-2026-br}, while the GR schemes rely on the VI-based assumption \cite{facchinei-pang-2009, kannan-shanbhag-2012, lei-shanbhag-2022, xiao-shanbhag-2025-gr, yousefian-nedic-shanbhag-2016}.
 To the best of our knowledge, our work is the first one to investigate the gradient-type schemes under the potentiality condition.
 See Figure \ref{gr-br-overview} for an illustration.
-We show that the RSG scheme requires at most $\mathcal{O}(N^{2}\epsilon^{-4})$ samples to reach a point whose expected residual has norm at most $\epsilon$, where $N$ is the number of players.
-The advantages of our potentiality-based RSG scheme are twofold.
-One is that it does not require the stringent growth conditions in \cite{xiao-shanbhag-2025-gr} when contending with nonconvexity; the other is that it improves the sample complexity of the asynchronous BR scheme \cite{xiao-shanbhag-2026-br} from $\mathcal{O}(\epsilon^{-6})$ to $\mathcal{O}(\epsilon^{-4})$ for the stochastic nonconvex potential game.
+In this work, we first consider the stochastic nonconvex smooth games and show our RSG scheme achieves the optimal $\mathcal{O}(N^{2}\epsilon^{-4})$ sample complexities to reach a point whose expected residual has norm at most $\epsilon$, where $N$ is the number of players.
+The merit of our RSG scheme is that it does not rely on the stringent growth and sharpness conditions in \cite{xiao-shanbhag-2025-gr} when contending with nonconvexity.

-\item\textbf{Nonconvex nonsmooth extension.} We also consider stochastic potential games with Lipschitz continuous objectives and develop a randomized smoothed RSG (RS-RSG) scheme.
+\item\textbf{Nonconvex nonsmooth extension and CNE computation.} In this paper, we also consider stochastic potential games with Lipschitz continuous objectives and develop a randomized smoothed RSG (RS-RSG) scheme.
 We show that RS-RSG scheme converges asymptotically to an equilibrium of the smoothed games with sample complexity $\mathcal{O}(L^{4}_{\max}n^{3/2}_{\max}N^{3}\eta^{-1}\epsilon^{-4})$.
 The set of Clarke–Nash equilibria (CNE) can be captured by the solution set of a generalized variational inequality (GVI).
-We show that, under Lipschitz continuity of the Clarke subdifferentials, the expected residual evaluated at the smoothed equilibrium is $\mathcal{O}(\eta^{2})$, where $\eta > 0$ denotes the randomized smoothing parameter.
+We show that, under Lipschitz continuity of the Clarke subdifferentials, the expected residual of GVI evaluated at the smoothed equilibrium is $\mathcal{O}(\eta^{2})$, where $\eta > 0$ denotes the randomized smoothing parameter.
+To the best of our knowledge, our work is the first to establish convergence guarantees for a CNE-seeking algorithm in the nonconvex nonsmooth setting.